GES

 Slave (Mamluk) Dynasty (1206-1290)

-Founded by Qutbuddin Aibak, a Turkish slave-general of Muhammad of Ghor.
-Aibak began construction of the Qutub Minar and the Quwwat-ul-Islam mosque in Delhi.
-Iltutmish (1210-1236) was the real consolidator — he introduced the silver tanka and copper jital, organized the Iqta system, and received investiture from the Abbasid Caliph.
-Razia Sultana (1236-1240) was the only female ruler; she was competent but faced opposition from the Turkish nobility (the Chalisa/Turkan-i-Chahalgani — the group of forty).
-Balban (1266-1287) strengthened the sultanate with an iron-fist policy, established the theory of divine right of kings (Niyabat-i-Khudai), destroyed the power of the Forty nobles, and created an efficient spy system (barids).
+Qutbuddin Aibak, a Turkish slave-general of Muhammad of Ghor, founded the dynasty and began the Qutub Minar and Quwwat-ul-Islam mosque in Delhi.
+Iltutmish (1210-1236) consolidated the Sultanate: he introduced the silver tanka and copper jital, organised the Iqta system, and secured investiture from the Abbasid Caliph.
+Razia Sultana (1236-1240), the only female ruler, governed competently but faced relentless opposition from the Turkish nobility (Chalisa/Turkan-i-Chahalgani \u2014 the group of forty).
+Balban (1266-1287) crushed the Forty nobles, imposed the theory of divine kingship (Niyabat-i-Khudai), and built an efficient spy network (barids).

 Khalji Dynasty (1290-1320)